FASD Facts

 When a person’s brain-based condition is unidentified, others around them expect them to perform at the same level as their peers.

 This can result in a rise in frustration and anger for both the individual with the brain-based condition and those around them.
-For some, it may present as depression, anxiety, shutting down or withdrawal.
-And for others, it can look like challenging behaviors, which actually express their need to be seen, heard and understood.
+For some, it may present as depression, anxiety, shutting down, or withdrawal.
+For others, it can look like challenging behaviors, which express their need to be seen, heard, and understood.